 - There are between 5-8 wolves in a pack, they form much smaller packs than their cousin the Gray Wolf.

-- There are less than 20 red wolves left in the wild.
+- There are less than 20 Red Wolves left in the wild as of February 2025.